MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 0 9 36 81
 ```

-The first range adapter, `std::views::filter`, provides a view that contains the elements from `input` that are divisible by three.
-The other range adapter, `std::views::transform`, takes the view that contains the elements divisible by three and provides a view of the square of those elements.
+The first range adaptor, `std::views::filter`, provides a view that contains the elements from `input` that are divisible by three.
+The other range adaptor, `std::views::transform`, takes the view that contains the elements divisible by three and provides a view of the square of those elements.

-When a range adapter produces a view, it doesn't incur the cost of transforming every element in the range to produce that view.
+When a range adaptor produces a view, it doesn't incur the cost of transforming every element in the range to produce that view.
 The cost to process an element in the view is paid only when you access that element.

 Creating a view only prepares to do work in the future.
 In the previous example, creating the view doesn't result in finding all the elements divisible by three.
 It also doesn't square the elements that it finds.
 That work happens only when you access an element in the view.